Sean Hjelle

-Sean Anthony Hjelle (/ˈdʒɛli/ JELLY; born May 7, 1997) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
+Sean Anthony Hjelle (/ˈdʒɛli/ JELLY; born May 7, 1997) is an American professional baseball pitcher who is a free agent.
 He played college baseball for the University of Kentucky.
 The Giants selected Hjelle in the second round of the 2018 Major League Baseball draft.
 He is listed at 6 ft 11 in tall.
-Hjelle and former pitcher Jon Rauch are the tallest major leaguers ever.
+Hjelle is tied with former pitcher Jon Rauch as the tallest players in MLB history.

 Amateur career

 Hjelle attended Mahtomedi High School in Mahtomedi, Minnesota, where he played baseball and basketball.
 In baseball as a pitcher, he threw a two-seam fastball, a four-seam fastball, a changeup, and a cutter.
 Hjelle was not drafted out of high school, and enrolled at the University of Kentucky to play college baseball for the Kentucky Wildcats.

 In 2017, as a sophomore at Kentucky, Hjelle was named the Southeastern Conference's Pitcher of the Year after going 9–2 with a 3.17 earned run average (ERA) in the regular season, including a 7–1 record and a 1.90 ERA in SEC games.
 As a junior in 2018, he appeared in 15 games (14 starts), compiling a 7–5 record with a 3.44 ERA.